sapient007/windows-gke-ingress/README.md

 ### set a configmap

-The Nginx pod will forward as a proxy for traffic to be re-directed to the Windows deployment.
-Before we do that, we need to set a key/value pair so the Nginx pod knows which service to forward traffic to.
+The Nginx deployment will act as a proxy for traffic to be re-directed to the Windows deployment.
+Before we do that, we need to set a key/value pair so that the Nginx pod knows which service to forward traffic to.
 To acoomplish that, we use [configmap](https://kubernetes.io/docs/concepts/configuration/configmap/) to pass that value as a environment variable that can be picked up.

 ```
    kubectl create configmap windows-service --from-literal=service=iis-svc